Master in Teaching

 The mixed mode MIT has both in-person and online classes.
 This option allows students to complete the majority of their coursework online while also benefiting from a dedicated local faculty who will mentor you throughout the coursework and internship portions of your learning.

-The Master in Teaching program is designed for career changers who’ve already earned a bachelor’s degree and would like to pivot into a certified K-8 teaching role.
-Through this program, you are eligible to earn a Washington State Residency Teaching Certificate and a master’s degree and may choose a singular or dual focus through our endorsement options.
+The Master in Teaching program is designed for people who have already earned a bachelor’s degree in any field and would like to move into a certified teaching role.
+Through this program, you are eligible to earn a Washington State Residency Teaching Certificate and a master’s degree at the same time.
+You may choose from 9 different endorsement combinations (singular or dual endorsement pathways available).

-You will receive first-hand experience in the classroom through four internships and student teaching.
+You will receive first-hand experience in the classroom through four internships and student teaching, which gradually increase your exposure to and participation in the classroom environment over time.
 Our program incorporates more hands-on classroom time than the Washington State minimum requirement, so you can benefit from immediate application and gain experience while earning academic credit.

 Admissions requirements: To apply for this program you’ll need a bachelor’s degree from an accredited university.